Blackprint/engine-php/README.md

     <a href='https://github.com/Blackprint/Blackprint/blob/master/LICENSE'><img src='https://img.shields.io/badge/License-MIT-brightgreen.svg' height='20'></a>
 </p>

-This repository is designed as Blackprint engine on PHP environment.<br>
-Node and Interface module is class oriented design only.

 ## Documentation
 > Warning: This project haven't reach it stable version (semantic versioning at v1.0.0)<br>
-> But please try to use it and help the author for improving this project
+> But please try to use it and help improve this project

-Blackprint Engine v0.3.0 for PHP will be relased after [Property Accessors](https://wiki.php.net/rfc/property_accessors) has been [merged](https://github.com/php/php-src/pull/6873) for PHP
+Node and Interface module is class design oriented only.

 ---
 ### Defining Blackprint Node and Interface